Prelude to the Mishima Incident: 1968 (Shōwa 43)

 In the middle of the same month, Mishima had a four-way meeting with Takeshi Sakurada, Yoshio Miwa, and Iwaichi Fujiwara.
 Sakurada showed more understanding than the previous time, and instructed that the militia be given a safe name, "Trial Enlistment Club," and it was agreed that only the core members of the executive ranks would be left nameless and would have the mission of the "Japan National Guard."
 Around this time, signs advertising "Trial Enlistment" were placed on the Waseda University campus, and a wide range of personnel were sought, with Mochimaru conducting the first round of interviews for students who applied.

 On April 29, Emperor Shōwa's birthday, Mishima hosted a luncheon for his friend Takeshi Muramatsu (村松剛) at the Takanawa Prince Hotel to showcase the members of the "Japan National Guard".
 About 10 members, dressed in uniform, appeared one after another from behind a gold folding screen, lined up, and sang the team song, which Mishima had penned, followed by a parody of the song Do-Re-Mi that played a prank on their captain, Mishima.
 Mishima's face was filled with joy and happiness.

-Starting in May, Colonel Kiyokatsu Yamamoto (山本舜勝) began intensive lectures and training support for core members of the "Japan National Guard," and in his lecture on the 27, he covered the "Noshiro Incident" (能代事件, Noshiro jiken) that occurred in April 1963, in which a body believed to be that of a North Korean agent was washed up on the beach at Asanai (浅内) in Noshiro-shi, Akita Prefecture.
+Starting in May, Colonel Kiyokatsu Yamamoto began intensive lectures and training support for core members of the "Japan National Guard," and in his lecture on the 27, he covered the "Noshiro Incident" (能代事件) that occurred in April 1963, in which a body believed to be that of a North Korean agent was washed up on the beach at Asanai (浅内) in Noshiro-shi, Akita Prefecture.
 Upon learning that this incident had been treated as a simple case of illegal immigration due to some pressure and had been left unresolved, Mishima gazed upon a photograph of the drowned agent's body and became enraged, saying, "Why is something so serious being left unaddressed and ignored?"

 On June 1, Mishima and the core members, under the guidance of Colonel Yamamoto, conducted a comprehensive exercise in anti-guerrilla tactics (stakeout, infiltration, tailing, disguise, etc.) in the city.
-Disguised as a laborer, Mishima carried out his mission and made it to Tamahime Park (玉姫公園, Tamahime kōen) in San'ya, Taitō-ku without being detected.
+Disguised as a laborer, Mishima carried out his mission and made it to Tamahime Park (玉姫公園) in San'ya, Taitō-ku without being detected.
 Colonel Yamamoto was deeply moved by Mishima's exhausted but serious appearance.
-On the 15 of the same month, the "All-Japan Student National Defense Council" (全日本学生国防会議, Zen-nihon gakusei Kokubō kaigi) was formed, with Masakatsu Morita as its first chairman.
-Mishima gave a congratulatory speech for Morita on the founding meeting at the Arcadia Ichigaya Private Academy (私学会館, Shigaku Kaikan) in Ichigaya, shouting "Banzai!" (万歳) three times, and even accompanied him in a taxi during the demonstration, cheering him on from the window.
+On the 15 of the same month, the "All-Japan Student National Defense Council" (全日本学生国防会議) was formed, with Masakatsu Morita as its first chairman.
+Mishima gave a congratulatory speech for Morita on the founding meeting at the Arcadia Ichigaya Shigaku Kaikan (市ヶ谷私学会館) in Ichigaya, shouting "Banzai!" (万歳) three times, and even accompanied him in a taxi during the demonstration, cheering him on from the window.